-A thick and hearty vegetarian sweet potato and chickpea stew made with creamy coconut milk.
-Serve with quinoa or brown rice for a cozy winter meal and kick off 2016 on a delicious, healthy note!
+A thick and hearty vegetarian sweet potato chickpea stew made with creamy coconut milk.
+Serve with quinoa or brown rice for a cozy fall or winter meal!

-I wanted to create a recipe for a thick, hearty winter stew with simple ingredients, very little prep time, and no special tools like an immersion blender or food processor so there’d be fewer dishes to wash.
-My distaste for washing dishes is almost equivalent to my love for cooking, so I’m all for one-pot meals.
-(Unless I happen to be at home for a break, and I can sweet-talk my dad into helping me do the dishes.)
+I originally created this recipe because I wanted a thick, hearty winter stew with simple ingredients, very little prep time, and no special tools like an immersion blender or food processor so there’d be fewer dishes to wash.
+I dislike washing dishes almost as much as I love cooking, so I’m all for simple one-pot soups and stews.

 This hearty vegetarian stew is packed with chickpeas, tender chunks of sweet potatoes, and tomatoes, with spinach for some extra nutritional goodness.
-It’s perfect for Meatless Monday!
 Coconut milk makes it extra creamy, and adds a little bit of healthy fat, too.
-For spices, I only used curry powder, cayenne pepper, and chili powder, keeping it as simple as possible.
-I actually keep all of those spices in my dorm room!
-Then again, I’m kind of obsessed with food, so I’m not positive that this is normal behavior for a college girl.

-Pro tip: stores like Whole Foods sell spices in bulk bins, so you can purchase as little as you need for a recipe if you’re wanting to try a particular spice without committing to buying an entire bottle.
+Stores like Whole Foods sell spices in their bulk bins, so you can also purchase as little as you need for a recipe if you’re wanting to try a particular spice without buying an entire bottle.

-You can eat the sweet potato and chickpea stew with quinoa or rice, or serve it with a batch of your favorite naan since it’s very curry-like.
-And serve with sour cream on top if you want to make it extra delicious.
+You can eat the sweet potato chickpea stew with quinoa or rice, or serve it with a batch of your favorite naan since it’s almost curry-like.
+And top with sour cream or plain Greek yogurt if you want to make it extra delicious.
 Hope you love this one as much as I do!

 - 1 teaspoon cooking oil